 iPrefer hotel rewards program rewards members with points and special benefits on eligible stays.
 You receive 10 points for every dollar spent on net room reservations booked through eligible channels.
 Members receive additional benefits based on their tier status, which is determined by points earned during a 12-month period.

-iPrefer Insider (0-49,999 points = up to $4,999 spent on net room reservations) get points for eligible bookings, priority early check-in/late check-out, room upgrade based on availability at check-in, and complimentary Internet.
+iPrefer Insider (0-49,999 points = up to $4,999 USD spent on net room reservations) get points for eligible bookings, priority early check-in / late check-out, room upgrade, (subject to availability), and complimentary Internet.

-iPrefer Elite status (which is achieved after an annual spend of $5000+): get all the benefits of Insider membership plus a welcome amenity and 50 percent bonus points earnings
+iPrefer Elite status (which is achieved after an annual spend of $5000 USD+): get all the benefits of Insider membership plus a welcome amenity and 50 percent bonus points earnings

 What I like about this scheme is that it is so simple.
-If you spend more money you will be rewarded with more points.
-What I dislike is that if you spend less than $5,000 a year on hotel stays, the benefits are negligable (up to $75 cashback) so this scheme is aimed at big spenders who are passionate about one or more of the hotels featured on Preferred Hotels website.
-I would like to see the Insider tier status at a more achievable level per anum (perhaps after a spend of $2,500 instead of $5,000).
-Once you are an “iPrefer Insider” this scheme’s bonus points then become much more lucrative.
+If you spend more money, you will be rewarded with more points.
+What I dislike is that if you spend less than $5,000 USD a year on hotel stays, the benefits are negligible (up to $75 USD cashback), so this scheme is aimed at big spenders who are passionate about one or more of the hotels featured on Preferred Hotels website.
+I would like to see the Insider tier status at a more achievable level per anum (perhaps after a spend of $2,500 USD instead of $5,000 USD).
+Once you are an “iPrefer Insider” this scheme’s bonus points, then become much more lucrative.

-It is worth mentioning that iPrefer do offer valuable bonus point promotions and travellers can learn about them via email (members receive email updates of when these promotions run) or from the iPrefer website.
-Double points offers or seasonal promotions run around once a month so it is worth signing up to their program newsletter so you don’t to miss out.
+It is worth mentioning that iPrefer does offer valuable bonus point promotions, and travelers can learn about them via email (members receive email updates of when these promotions run) or from the iPrefer website.
+Double points offers or seasonal promotions run around once a month, so it is worth signing up for their program newsletter so you don’t miss out.